Skip to content

 What product do we recommend?

 Whether they admit it or not, every parent has their favorite kid.
 Sure, we love them all, but one is just more special.
-We feel that way about Xeomin.
-We love Botox, but we love Xeomin just a little more.
+We feel that way about Letybo.
+We love Botox, but we love Letybo just a little more.
 Why?
 Well, while both Xeomin and Botox are injectables that use botulinum toxin to reduce wrinkles, Xeomin is a “pure” form of the toxin without accessory proteins.
 Why does this matter?
 Studies show that this purer form of the toxin may reduce the risk of the body developing resistance to the treatment over time.

 But you don’t need to take our word for it, you can read about it here, and here,